annacfisher/DS4002_Project3/README.md

 - Data_Appendix.pdf: The data appendix with all data sets and variables explained.

 ## OUTPUT folder:
--EDA: EDA plots are shown describing the snake data.
+-Output_EDA.pdf: EDA plots are shown describing the snake data.
 -Results: Performance statistics from the CNN model.

 ### SCRIPTS